-Effect of intermediate ultimate pH beef over aging time on Longissimus lumborum muscle proteome from grass-fed Nellore

-Monique M. Krauskopf, Daniel S. Antonelo, Chimenes D. L. Araújo, Eduardo F. Delgado, Carmen J. Contreras-Castillo1\

-Department of Food Science and Technology, Luiz de Queiroz College of Agriculture, University of Sao Paulo, Piracicaba, SP, 13418-900, Brazil

-Lipid Marker Omics Sciences, Pirassununga, SP, 13638-407, Brazil

-Department of Animal Science, Luiz de Queiroz College of Agriculture, University of Sao Paulo, Piracicaba, SP 13418-900, Brazil

-\Corresponding author email: ccastill@usp.br

-I. INTRODUCTION

-The ultimate pH (pHu) plays an important role in beef quality.
-Several factors such as animal diet, exercise and pre-slaughter stress can result in muscle glycogen depletion and cause an abnormal pHu beef (> 5.80) [1].
-In Brazil, the incidence of beef classified as intermediate (5.8 to 6.19) or high pHu (≥ 6.2) represents approximately 40% of production, resulting in large economic losses [2].
-Therefore, the aim of this work was to evaluate the effect of intermediate pHu beef over aging time on Longissimus lumborum (LL) muscle proteome from grass-fed Nellore (Bos indicus) bulls.
+Effect of intermediate ultimate pH beef over ageing time on Longissimus lumborum muscle proteome from grass-fed Nellore Monique M. Krauskopf, Daniel S. Antonelo, Chimenes D. L. Araújo, Eduardo F. Delgado, Carmen J. Contreras-Castillo1\ Department of Food Science and Technology, Luiz de Queiroz College of Agriculture, University of Sao Paulo, Piracicaba, SP, 13418-900, Brazil Lipid Marker Omics Sciences, Pirassununga, SP, 13638-407, Brazil Department of Animal Science, Luiz de Queiroz College of Agriculture, University of Sao Paulo, Piracicaba, SP, 13418-90, Brazil \Corresponding author email: ccastill@usp.br I. INTRODUCTION The ultimate pH (pHu) is a crucial factor in beef quality, influenced by various factors such as animal diet, exercise, and pre-slaughter stress.
+These factors can lead to muscle glycogen depletion and result in abnormal pHu beef (> 5.80) [1].
+In Brazil, the prevalence of beef classified as intermediate (5.8 to 6.19) or high pHu ( $\geq$ 6.2) accounts for about 40% of production, causing significant economic losses [2].
+Hence, this study aims to evaluate the impact of intermediate pHu beef over ageing time on the Longissimus lumborum (LL) muscle proteome from grass-fed Nellore (Bos indicus) bulls, a topic of great importance in the field of animal science and meat quality.
 II.
-MATERIALS AND METHODS

-Three LL muscles from grass-fed Nellore bulls (30 - 35 months old) classified as intermediate pHu (pHu 5.8 to 6.19) were obtained from a commercial slaughterhouse.
-The muscles were divided into 2.5 cm thick steaks and assigned to a treatment: 1-d (72 h post-mortem) and 14-d of vacuum aging at 4°C. Samples from each aging time were stored at -80 °C for proteomic analysis.
+MATERIALS AND METHODS Three LL muscles from grass-fed Nellore bulls (30 - 35 months old) classified as intermediate pHu (pHu 5.8 to 6.19) were obtained from a commercial slaughterhouse.
+The muscles were divided into 2.5 cm thick steaks and assigned to vacuum-aging treatments: 1-d (72 h postmortem) and 14-d vacuum ageing at 4°C. Samples from each ageing time were stored at -80 °C for proteomic analysis.
 Protein extraction was performed as described by Wiśniewski et al. [3].
-LC-MS/MS analysis was performed on a Xevo G2-QTof mass spectrometer (Waters Coorporation) coupled directly to the chromatographic system.
-Differentially abundant proteins (DAPs) over aging time were defined through volcano plot analysis (fold change $\geq$ 1.2; $P \leq$ 0.05).
-Enriched Gene Ontology terms and pathways were investigated using the open-source tool Metascape® ( $P \leq$ 0.05, minimum overlap of 3, and enrichment factor > 1.5).
+LC-MS/MS analysis was performed on a Xevo G2-QTof mass spectrometer (Waters Corporation) coupled directly to the chromatographic system.
+Differentially abundant proteins (DAPs) over ageing time were defined through volcano plot analysis (fold change $\geq$ 1.2; P $\leq$ 0.05).
+Enriched Gene Ontology terms and pathways were investigated using the open-source tool Metascape® (P $\leq$ 0.05, minimum overlap of 3, and enrichment factor > 1.5).
 III.
-RESULTS AND DISCUSSION

-PCA discriminated beef at 1-d and 14-d aging (Fig. 1A).
-Volcano plot analysis (Figure 1B) revealed 26 DAPs between aging times comparison, of which 12 were over abundant at 1-d aging and 14 were over abundant at 14-d aging.
-Enrichment analysis revealed 10 enriched terms (Figure 1C), in which most of them were related to energy metabolism and muscle structure.
-Succinate-CoA ligase subunit alpha (SUCLG1), NADH dehydrogenase ubiquinone flavoprotein 2 (NDUFV2), ubiquinone biosynthesis monooxygenase COQ6 (COQ6) and NADH dehydrogenase ubiquinone 1 subunit C2 (NDUFC2) were abundant at 1-d aging indicating increased oxidative metabolism, as also observed by Zhai et al. [4].
-Suggesting increased oxidative stress in meat with intermediate pH resulting in reduced proteolysis and degradation of structural proteins.
-The overabundance of candidate biomarkers for tenderness such as aldehyde dehydrogenase (ALDH2), myozenin-1 (MYOZ1), malate dehydrogenase, mitochondrial (MDH2), troponin T (TNNT1) and underabundance of heat shock protein HSPA5 observed in intermediate pHu beef at 14-d aging compared to 1-d aging are indicative of a delay in tenderization, which partially explain the toughness of intermediate pHu beef, as reported by [1, 5].
+RESULTS AND DISCUSSION PCA discriminated beef at 1-d and 14-d ageing (Fig. 1A).
+Volcano plot analysis (Figure 1B) revealed 26 DAPs between ageing times comparison, of which 12 were overabundant at 1-d ageing, and 14 were overabundant at 14-d ageing.
+Enrichment analysis revealed ten enriched terms (Figure 1C), most of which were related to energy metabolism and muscle structure.
+Succinate-CoA ligase subunit alpha (SUCLG1), NADH dehydrogenase ubiquinone flavoprotein 2 (NDUFV2), ubiquinone biosynthesis monooxygenase COQ6 (COQ6) and NADH dehydrogenase ubiquinone one subunit C2 (NDUFC2) were abundant at 1-d ageing indicating increased oxidative metabolism, as also observed by Zhai et al. [4].
+These results suggest increased oxidative stress in meat with intermediate pH, resulting in reduced proteolysis and degradation of structural proteins.
+The overabundance of candidate biomarkers for tenderness, such as aldehyde dehydrogenase (ALDH2), myozenin-1 (MYOZ1), malate dehydrogenase, mitochondrial (MDH2), troponin T (TNNT1) and under abundance of heat shock protein HSPA5 observed in intermediate pHu beef at 14-d ageing compared to 1-d ageing are indicative of a delay in tenderisation, which partially explain the toughness of intermediate pHu beef, as reported by [1, 5].